Q2/2024 Superinvestor Portfolio Update

 Bill Ackman - Pershing Square Capital Management

-Bill Ackman reduced his massive Chipotle position and also sold some Alphabet.
+Bill Ackman reduced his massive Chipotle position and also sold some of Alphabet.
 He sold Lowe’s completely.

 David Tepper - Appaloosa Management